 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This recipe for grilled chicken thighs would be great for low-carb diet plans or Keto diet plans.
-Chicken thighs aren’t recommended for the South Beach Diet because of the restrictions on saturated fat, but personally I’d eat this chicken for any phase of South Beach.
+Chicken thighs aren’t recommended for the South Beach Diet because of the restrictions on saturated fat, but personally I’d eat these grilled chicken thighs for any phase of South Beach.
 I feel like some of the internal fat in the thighs will drip out on the grill (and it keeps the chicken moist) but if you prefer you can remove all the skin and use kitchen shears to trim as much fat as possible.
-This chicken should be great for other low-carb diet plans (with no concern at all about fat, especially for Keto) and it’s also Whole 30 or Paleo approved.

 Use Grilling Recipes to find more recipes like this one.Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.